Blog/How to Run a Google Review Reactivation Campaign

 Two touchpoints per contact is the right ceiling for a reactivation campaign.
 Past customers gave you their contact information to receive service updates, not ongoing marketing.
 Respecting that boundary keeps your reputation intact and reduces unsubscribes.

-For timing within the day, mid-morning on a Tuesday, Wednesday, or Thursday tends to get the best response rates for both email and SMS.
-Avoid Friday afternoons and weekends.
+For timing within the day, mid-morning on a Tuesday, Wednesday, or Thursday is usually a sensible starting point for both email and SMS.
+Avoid Friday afternoons and weekends unless your customer base clearly behaves differently.

 Do not blast your entire list at once.
-Google has stated that a sudden spike in reviews can trigger their spam filter, which may cause reviews to be held or removed entirely.
+Google has warned businesses against review practices that look manipulative, and a sudden unnatural spike can create moderation risk.

 Running a reactivation campaign manually is doable once.
-But the larger issue most local businesses face is that they do not have a consistent process for asking new customers either.
-The reactivation campaign fills a gap, but it does not fix the underlying problem.
+The bigger problem is that many local businesses do not have a consistent process for asking new customers either.
+The reactivation campaign fills a gap, but it does not fix the system that created the gap.

 A reactivation campaign is a good reset.
 Automation is what keeps you from needing another one six months from now.